premAI-io/premsql/docs/evaluation/dataset.md

 # Evaluation

-This components would help you to evaluate your model or your pipeline on several public benchmark.
+This component helps you evaluate your model or pipeline on several public benchmark datasets.
 As of now, we only support BirdBench.
-Based on the demand we would roll out support for other popular benchmark dataset like Spider and WikiSQL in the future.
+Based on demand, we will roll out support for other popular benchmark datasets like Spider and WikiSQL in the future.

 ## Evaluation Dataset

-Current version supports and uses BIRDBench dev dataset for doing all the evaluations.
-However the structure of the dataset is as follows:
+The current version supports and uses the BIRDBench dev dataset to perform all the evaluations.
+However, the structure of the dataset is as follows:

 ```
 .